ikeadrift/jankyscroll/README.md

 ## [<span class="octicon octicon-link"></span>](#how-to)How to use **jankyscroll**

-If you really want to use jankyscroll, I guess I can'y stop you.
+If you really want to use jankyscroll, I guess I can't stop you.
 First, you would include it in your page, like this.
 You should already know this stuff, probably.

     <script src="your/path/to/jankyscroll.js"></script>